gis-ops/osm-converter-demo/README.md

 The datasets provided out of the box in this repository are different for each provider and indicated by the black bounding box in the web app:

-- **TomTom**: Vinna, Austria
+- **TomTom**: Linz, Austria
 - **HERE**: Ramsey County, MN, USA

 The following data sources are available:

-- [**OpenStreetMap (OSM)**](https://www.tomtom.com/products/real-time-map-data/): The world's largest crowd-sourced database of physical objects founded by Steve Coast in 2004.
+- [**OpenStreetMap (OSM)**](https://openstreetmap.org): The world's largest crowd-sourced database of physical objects founded by Steve Coast in 2004.
 It's also the foundation for a huge universe of open-source and free software, ranging from analytical applications to map rendering and routing applications.
 - [**TomTom**](https://www.tomtom.com/products/real-time-map-data/): The world’s biggest tech companies – including Apple, Uber and Tesla – choose TomTom Real-Time Map Data to provide context and coverage for drivers in over 200 countries.
 - [**HERE**](https://www.here.com/products/mapping/map-data): HERE Map Data has been at the forefront of mapping innovations for decades, serving automotive OEMs, businesses and governments that require the most accurate location intelligence.